 The Best Restaurants in Byron Bay in 2023

 So much food, so little time!
 Don’t waste a second with our guide to Byron Bay’s best restaurants.

-But one thing has stayed the same: Byron still has a huge choice of restaurants, where do you start?
-To help, we’ve unbuttoned our waistbands and eaten our way around town to bring you the best of the best.
+But one thing has stayed the same: Byron still has a huge choice of restaurants – so where do you start?
+To help, we’ve unbuttoned our waistbands and eaten our way around town to bring you the best of the best in 2023.

 And thankfully, best doesn’t necessarily mean fancy or expensive.
 You’ll find a variety of restaurants in this guide, from fine dining to burgers.
 The only thing they all have in common is that whatever they do, they do it exceptionally well.
-These are the places that leave you wanting more, the ones you’d send a friend if they were visiting town, and so, we send you.
+These are the places that will leave you wanting more, the ones you’d send a friend if they were visiting town, and so, we send you.

 Raes on Wategos

 The prix fixe menu is $115 for three courses, or go on a culinary adventure with a six-course tasting menu at $155 and the option to order matching wines at $90.
 Vegetarians are equally well taken care of with a separate menu that follows the same format.

 The extensive wine list, which the team has curated to complement Jason Saxby’s menu, contains an amazing selection of Australian and European wines alongside cocktails and a wide choice of spirits.

 Find it: 6/8 Marine Parade, Byron Bay